 Take media and publishing brand America’s Test Kitchen, for instance.

-These buckets help Desmarais discern which messaging resonates with her target audience (and which touchpoints are most engaged with) at each stage of the customer lifecycle.
+- These buckets help Desmarais discern which messaging resonates with her target audience (and which touchpoints are most engaged with) at each customer lifecycle stage.

 During a recent MarTech East panel discussion, Desmarais elaborated on the benefits of using our customer data platform to help her orchestrate her lifecycle strategy: